 Sameday ophthalmology injection event records are excluded from casemix purchasing.
 This rule is for injections of a therapeutic agent (eg, Avastin) into the posterior chamber of eye.
 These event records are assigned to a NZ DRG with its own cost weight reflecting the outpatient price for such events.

+C03W was created in WIESNZ11 and is still current for WIESNZ17.

 F03M Transcatheter Pulmonary Valve Implant